Sue: Peter Grimwade again? So he writes and directs at the same time. Excellent.

 Tegan volunteers to stay with Nyssa while Captain Stapley accompanies the Doctor to the citadel.

 Sue: Another blow for feminism.
-She’s much more handy than the captain anyway.
-When was the last time he shot a Cyberman in the chest, eh?
+Plus, she’s more handy than the captain.
+When was the last time he shot a Cyberman in the chest?

 The Doctor rounds on Professor Hayter for his willingness to abandon his fellow passengers to their fate.